NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 Knowing these properties is the literal basis of optimizations such as pruning, quantization, and distillation. <br>
 That's also why we have a whole field of **explainable AI**.

-Feature detections appear “emergent” because they are the result of cost minimization.
+Feature detections appear "emergent" because they are the result of cost minimization.
 If you have cat detection but never explicitly tell the NN to look for whiskers and ears, but it happens anyway because you minimize the cost function for exactly that, it doesn't come out of nowhere.
 If I tell you to continue the number sequence 2, 4, 6, 8, and tell you that 1, 3, 5, 7 are wrong, chances are high that you will figure out on your own that the next number must be 10, just because of the constraints of the examples.
 Or if I want you to draw a triangle with a = 3, b = 5, then there is only one possibility for c.
 You could call that "property-bound emergence".

 And as stated above, we even have tools and methods that can explain this emergence.
 Even visually. <br>
 SGD tells you exactly what happens and why.
-It's just not “human readable” on its own.
+It's just not "human readable" on its own.

 ## Conclusion

 Neural networks aren't mysterious or magical.
 They are deterministic, fully defined algorithms.
-What people really mean when they say *“black box”* is:
+What people really mean when they say *"black box"* is:

-* *“It's too complex for me to explain without tools.”*
+* *"It's too complex for me to explain without tools."*
-* *“The solution space is too large for human intuition.”*
+* *"The solution space is too large for human intuition."*

 But complexity ≠ unknowability.
 Every step can be computed, explained, and even visualized.